astrokings/akguide/docs/eng/1804fedbattleplaying.md

 ![](http://d3bbxo4nelobc3.cloudfront.net/html/img/help/1804_02.jpg)

 No resources are consumed to repair ships and flagships during the Federation War.<br>
+The increase in repair speed of ships and flagships is constant.
-In addition, all ships and flagships damaged during the Federation War will be restored once the battle is over.
+After the battle ends, all ships and commanders that were damaged during the Imperial Federation War will be restored to their original state.

 <br>
 <br>